SevenSquare-Tech/chatterBot/README.md

+A Complete guide to [Create Chatbot using ML Algorith and NLP Toolkit](https://www.sevensquaretech.com/build-chatbot-nlp-python-github-project/)

 # Chatbot Using ML Algorithm and NLP Toolkit

 The Chatbot is a Python-based chatbot that utilizes machine learning algorithms and natural language processing (NLP) techniques to provide automated assistance to users with college-related inquiries.
 The chatbot aims to improve the user experience by delivering quick and accurate responses to their questions.